-A RESPEC QP and Alliance representative conducted a site visit on February 9, 2022.
-During the site visit, the RESPEC QP visited the river barge load-out, the preparation plant, the raw coal stockpile, the clean coal stockpile, the mine shafts, load-out structure, and the refuse impoundments.
+A RESPEC QP and a company representative conducted a site visit on February 9, 2022.
+During the site visit, the RESPEC QP visited the river barge load-out, the preparation plant, the raw coal stockpile, the clean coal stockpile, the mine slope, the mine shafts, load-out structure, and the refuse impoundments.